Pavithrj/numerix/README.md

 ---

-## 🎨 Custom Tailwind Animations 🌈
+## 🎨 Custom Animations with Tailwind

-Used for input warnings and history entry animations:
+Tailwind animations used for UI feedback and smooth transitions:

 ```js
 extend: {